-People’s Bus Service has outfitted its fleet of cutting-edge buses with a variety of unique features to give its passengers a comfortable and secure ride.
-It has also been ensured that these buses are easy for children and elderly passengers to board and exit.
+People’s Bus Service has outfitted its fleet of cutting-edge buses with various unique features to give its passengers a comfortable and secure ride.
+It has also been ensured that these buses are accessible for children and elderly passengers to board and exit.

 People’s Bus Service Mobile Application

 The Sindh Ministry of Transport and Mass Transit has disclosed that the People’s Bus Service will soon have a smartphone application.
 Moreover, they intend to integrate the Intelligent Transport System (ITS) throughout the entire bus network in order to synchronise bus operations with the future app.